mikantlin/quartz-journey-wreathed-in-ash/content/Session Logs/Session 11.md

 - Ismark, still processing whatever the fuck just happened in front of him, tries to take the opportunity to give Rahadin the [[Sun Sword]] pointy-end first.
 Not with that Nat 1 though, buddy.
 Rahadin expertly moves around the strike and brings his own sword up into Ismark's chest, straight through the heart.
 DAMN
 - Dirge uses his cleric abilities to try and stop Ismark outright dying and somehow does it enough to keep him on this side of the hereafter, though that scimitar-shaped hole Rahadin's going to leave in him isn't going to be good.
 Fuck it, guess that's the signal!
 ## Let's Fucking Go
 - We attack!
 Helwyn, [[Martyn]] and Doru are out the windows and attacking fast.
-Doru throws a downed Rahadin into one of the opposite buildings like he's made of paper - glad this guy's on OUR side. [[Arran Tirran|Arran]] tries some dope bladesinger shit but doesn't stick the landing, smashing into a cart on the ground.
+Doru throws a downed Rahadin into one of the opposite buildings like he's made of paper - glad this guy's on OUR side. [[Arran]] tries some dope bladesinger shit but doesn't stick the landing, smashing into a cart on the ground.
 Definitely no-one notices that, nosirree
 - Doru and Martyn get Ismark and the Sun Sword away from Rahadin, who summons an undead creature out of the 200-odd souls that have died in the town (Helwyn's note to self: Try to steal AT LEAST one of them).
 Dirge, Mother and Arran provide blessings to the party and general artillery support while Doru, Martyn and Helwyn try up-close attacks, but HOLY FUCK is this guy tough
 - Rahadin summons a phantom steed (because go big or go home I guess) and tries to take out Dirge, but good luck shooting a halfling with Shield behind a windowsill on the second floor of a house!
 Rahadin goes for the next best option instead, which as we all know is "teleport yourself and your demon horse into the room and scare the ever-loving shit out of the tiny cleric"
 - At this point, the mirror portal opens and Usi is back through!
 Bad news is that it's at high-velocity towards a wall and he's been beaten the shit out of.
 Ludmilla follows him and she is looking PISSED.
 Usi goes for his go-to response of "burn the entire fucking place down" and lights up the buildings, just to give Dirge some extra nightmares after this fight for good measure